 All sessions are recorded.
-The three assessment items are spaced over several weeks after week two of Winter Term.
+The three assessment items are spaced over several weeks in Winter Term.

 The unit draws on student feedback from several intensive units regarding workload, delivery and assessment.
 It includes workshops that provide guidance about resources, research strategies and drafting.